docker/docs/engine/security/trust/content_trust.md

 automated processes such as builds.

-When you enable content trust, signing occurs on the client before push and verification happen on the client after pull if you use Docker CE.
+When you enable content trust, signing occurs on the client before push and verification happens on the client after pull if you use Docker CE.
 If you use Docker EE with UCP, and you have configured UCP to require images to be signed before deploying, signing is verified by UCP.